allisterb/Silver/README.md

 * libgdiplus (on *nix/MacOs, for graph drawing)

 ### Known issues
 The verifier is currently broken on non-Windows as the Spec# verifier depends on some Windows specific code in the compiler to write .PDB files which are needed to verify an assembly.
-Everything else works including the analyzers and compiler.
+Everything else should work cross-platform including the analyzers and compiler.

 ### Steps
 1. Ensure requirements are installed